thegoodduck/thegoodduck/README.md

 - 📫 How to reach me raspberry400@mail.com
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: I am coding for two years, and learned Linux Bash before Python
-- I know Bash,Python,Javascript,Html/CSS,Powershell and Markdown(learning)
+- I know Bash, Python, Javascript, Html/CSS, Powershell and Markdown(learning)

 <!---
 thegoodduck/thegoodduck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.